 You can change the status of a card to prevent it from being used by setting the card status to 83-Card Destroyed.
-You can set the status in Smart Client or by using Web Services (Ws\StatusChange).
+You can set the status in Smart Client or by using the Thredd API: SOAP Web Services Card Change Status or Cards API Update Card Status.
 For example, you may want to destroy a card if you suspect fraudulent behaviour.
 This will block most functions on the card, such as authorisations and loads, rendering the card unusable.
 However, presentments and refunds, because they are part of the financial record, will continue to process on cards with this status.